-The Uniform Child Abduction Prevention Act – which includes some specific provisions designed to prevent international child abduction – was signed into law in Kansas on April 6, 2007.
-Kansas is the fourth state to enact it, along with Nevada, Nebraska and South Dakota.
-Bills to adopt the new law have been introduced in at least five other legislatures -- Colorado, Connecticut, Kansas, South Carolina, Utah, and the U.S. Virgin Islands.
+The Uniform Child Abduction Prevention Act – which includes some specific provisions designed to prevent international child abduction – was signed into law in

-The American Bar Association’s House of Delegates at its Midyear Meeting in Miami in February approved the Uniform Act.
+The American Bar Association’s House of Delegates at its Midyear Meeting in

 The Act authorizes a proceeding in a court between contestants in a child custody dispute during which the court considers the probability that a contestant will abduct a child to another state or foreign jurisdiction.
 Upon a finding that an abduction is highly probable, the court may issue orders as necessary to prevent that abduction.
 The court hears evidence respecting the risk of abduction, based upon statutorily provided risk factors: previous abductions or attempts to abduct; threats by a contestant respecting abduction; abuse of the child; domestic violence; negligence; or, refusal to obey an existing child-custody order.